No items found.

 Static characters are some of the most beloved in literature.
 The most dynamic character isn’t even necessarily the most memorable in a given work.

 Think, for example, of some exalted detectives.
 How much does Sherlock Holmes change or grow?
 Nor (perhaps unfortunately) does James Bond undergo much evolution.
-The power and impact – even goodness – of Atticus Finch rest on the fact that he, too, remains resolute, a stoically static character.
+The power and impact—even the goodness—of Atticus Finch in To Kill a Mockingbird rest on the fact that he, too, remains resolute, a stoically static character.
+And did Alice emerge from Wonderland a new person?

 Creating fertile ground for growth